swisspost/container_day_ict_campus/advanced/linkwarden/README.md

 Linkwarden depends on a postgresql database.
 Therefore you need to set it up first:

+- Name the container `linkwarden-db`
 - Mount a locally created directory `./pgdata` inside the container at `/var/lib/postgresql/data`
+- Put the container into the `linkwarden` network
 - Set environment variable POSTGRES_PASSWORD
-- Name the container `linkwarden-db`
 - Use image `postgres:16-alpine`

 ## Linkwarden